Crown Equipment Corporation

-A privately held, family-owned U.S. company, Crown Equipment Corporation is the fifth largest manufacturer of powered industrial forklift trucks in the world, as Crown had $4.01 billion in worldwide sales revenue for fiscal year 2021.
-Crown has appeared at least ten times on Forbes’ list of the largest private companies in the United States.
-In 2021, the company ranked 123rd on that list.
+Crown Equipment Corporation is a privately held American manufacturer of powered industrial forklift trucks based in Ohio.
+The fifth-largest such manufacturer, Crown had $5.29 billion in worldwide sales revenue for fiscal year 2024.
+The company was founded in 1945.

 Based in the small community of New Bremen, Ohio, Crown got its start by first manufacturing temperature controls for coal-burning furnaces and then television antenna rotators.
-It diversified in several directions, before finding its niche in the material handling industry.
+It diversified in several directions before finding its niche in the material handling industry.
 Its lift trucks are used worldwide in a variety of applications, such as transporting goods through the narrow aisles of warehouses, distribution centers and manufacturing facilities.

-Corporate headquarters: New Bremen, Ohio, USA.
-Additional corporate offices in Munich, Germany; Sydney, Australia; and Suzhou, China.

-Number of employees: 16,100 worldwide.

-Estimated sales revenue: $4.01 billion in 2021.

-Incorporated: 1945 as Crown Controls Corp.; became Crown Equipment Corporation on October 15, 1988.

 Leadership

 Carl and Allen Dicke and Carl’s son Jim Dicke founded Crown Controls in 1945.
 In 1952, when Carl died, 31-year-old Jim Dicke became president.
 Jim Dicke II was president from 1980 to 2002 and is the current CEO.
 Jim Dicke III is Crown’s current president.